 Although this offers a low-risk way of accessing your chosen cryptocurrency, Binance options come with a maximum duration of just 1 day.

-As such, if you’re looking to trade longer options contracts then you will need to consider an alternative platform.
+As such, if you want to trade longer options contracts then you will need to consider an alternative platform.

 In this part of our Binance Review UK, we are going to discuss each and every fee that you should be made aware of when using the platform to buy or trade.